-Other teachers were less willing to acquiesce to their departure, as with the Hope teacher (#30) who justified his own failings by students' bad language.
-The Yale teacher (#9) accused of letting "a halfbreed boy" act improperly toward children kept after hours took the offensive and "asked the children if the boy had ever been in the schoolroom when any of them had been kept in and they all immediately answered no! never!"109 The Mission man (#25) who complained to the Superintendent of Education over pupils' inappropriate language reported that, when his wife talked to the teacher about it, he replied in an insulting manner.110
+Other teachers were less willing to acquiesce to their dismissal, as with the Hope teacher (#30) who justified his own failings by students' body talk.
+The Yale teacher (#9) accused of letting "a halfbreed boy" act improperly towards children kept after hours took the offensive and "asked the children if the boy had ever been in the schoolroom when any of them had been kept in and they all immediately answered no! never!"108 The Mission man (#25) who complained to the superintendent of education about pupils' inappropriate language reported that, when his wife talked to the teacher about it, he replied in an insulting manner.109

 The teachers at Maple Bay and Vernon successfully resisted, even though accusations were levelled directly against them.
-The Maple Bay teacher (#11) said to have beaten his wife to such an extent that, as one of the trustees put it, "she begs of us to send him away or he will kill her," survived boycott.111 Whatever the fate of the marriage, he was still teaching there the next year.
-Similarly, the Vernon teacher (#19) accused of assaulting a female student "was very stubborn" and, a trustee reported, refused to resign on being requested to do so but vigorously proclaimed his innocence.112 In reference to the elevenyear-old who "told her mother I had been feeling her breasts!!" the teacher explained that she had been "kept after school for an imperfect recitation" and "when she came up to recite her lessons I took her on my knee...as I had times before."
-"No improvement
+The Maple Bay teacher (#11) said to have beaten his wife to such an extent that, as one of the trustees put it, "she begs of us to send him away or he will kill her," survived boycott.110 Whatever the fate of the marriage, he was still teaching there the next year.
+Similarly, the Vernon teacher (#19) accused of assaulting a female student "was very stubborn," and, a trustee reported, refused to resign on being requested to do so but vigorously proclaimed his innocence.111 In reference to the eleven- year-old who "told her mother I had been feeling her breasts!" the teacher explained that she had been "kept after school for an imperfect recitation" and "when she came up to recite her lessons I took her on my knee... as I had times before."
+"No improvement being apparent," he had repeatedly punished her with "a small gad, the smaller end not larger than a slate pencil (I can produce it)."
+Explaining why he was charged, "she having only a thin calico dress & a chemise the gad left three or four red marks."112 Like his Maple Bay counterpart, the teacher at Vernon kept his job.